 Long-term investments, which include mutual funds and money market funds, federal treasury and agency instruments, and equity securities are carried at fair value.
 Fair value measurements are disclosed in Note 6.
-In the current year, Earthjustice invested in a collective trust fund that is measured on a net asset value ("NAV") per share basis, which approximates fair value.
+Earthjustice also invested in a collective trust fund that is measured on a net asset value ("NAV") per share basis, which approximates fair value.
 The Fund is an index fund that seeks investment results that correspond with the underlying assets of the fund, which primarily comprise of domestic and foreign equities index funds.
 Investments in the collective trust fund are fully redeemable and Earthjustice may make withdrawals from the fund at any time with no restrictions at the NAV per share less an exit fee.
-Realized and unrealized gains and losses on investments, other than those held for split-interest gift agreements, are reflected in the statements of activities.
-Realized and unrealized gains and losses on investments held for split-interest gift agreements.
+Realized and unrealized gains and losses on investments, other than those held for split-interest gift agreements, are reflected in the statements of activities as change in value of split-interest gift agreements.